Couple on 1st date breaks into church to play piano

 “I would tell them don’t let this one incident define you.
 Learn something.
 And together, let’s continue to grow.
 We all make mistakes, but we are all held accountable for those mistakes as well.”

 Altom said he is very grateful to the police for the quick response and resolution to the case.
-Church officials also confirmed to Nexstar’s WKRN that the unlocked door was repaired immediately.
+Church officials also confirmed that the unlocked door was repaired immediately.